Foundational Competencies in Older Adult Mental Health

 • Prepare learners with tools to share the knowledge gained in this training with their organizations and community.

 Cost: Tuition for the fellowship itself is supported by grant funds at no cost to participants.
-Travel stipends of up to $750 will be available for those who require it.
+Travel stipends of up to $300 will be available for those who provide reimbursement documents for travel related expenses.
 Lodging is available at hotels within walking distance from campus and public transportation.
 Continuing education credits for the duration of training time (20 hours) will be provided at no cost to participants.
-Meals will be provided.
+Breakfast and Lunch will be provided each day.
+Dinner will be provided for the first day only.

-Eligibility: Ideal candidates are independently licensed clinicians who frequently serve older adults with mental health issues in practice or want to expand their practice with older adults but have little to no formal geriatrics training.
-The program seeks to train clinicians from multiple disciplines who provide assessment and treatment of mental health issues among older adults, including social work, psychology, psychiatry, primary care, and nursing.
+Eligibility: This program is open to independently licensed clinicians.
+Ideal candidates are those who frequently serve older adults with mental health issues in practice or want to expand their practice with older adults but have little to no formal geriatrics training.
+The program seeks to train clinicians from multiple disciplines who provide assessment and treatment of mental health issues among older adults, including social work, psychology, psychiatry, primary and specialty care, and nursing.
+For a complete list, see “What disciplines can receive credit, below”.
 A minimum of a master’s degree is required for participation.
 Students and those with limited licenses are not eligible for this program.

 How to Apply: Submit your application online by following this link